Here are some helpful guidelines when deciding what to do with your federal and KY tax refunds if you owe money to creditors.

 In certain situations, using your tax refund to pay part of your debt won’t bring the financial relief you’re seeking.
 So when and where should you allocate the money from your tax refund?
 It really comes down to how much debt you have.

-Here’s what you should do in each of the following scenarios.
+Here’s are a few wise options if you find yourself in one of the following scenarios.*

 1.)
 Paying off a small amount of debt.